Alexa, who is Baidu? Chinese firm passes Google to become Amazon’s top smart-speaker rival

 [The quantum revolution is coming, and Chinese scientists are at the forefront]

-It is as yet unclear how the escalating trade war between the U.S. and China will impact the global smart speaker market, or the global economy generally.
+It is unclear how the escalating trade war between the United States and China will impact the global smart speaker market, or the global economy generally.
 On Friday, President Trump announced he would raise the rate of tariffs on Beijing and demanded that U.S. companies cease doing business with China.
 Trump said Monday that trade negotiations are set to resume, though details were elusive.

 Experts say that the trade war is more about technology than trade.
 In May, the Trump administration penalized Huawei by adding it to the Commerce Department’s Bureau of Industry and Security “entity list,” making it difficult or impossible for the company to do business with any U.S. firm.
 Huawei has since been granted several “temporary general licenses” that allow it to conduct some business here, including providing software updates.